Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

-Thank you for your patience!
-Based on your requirement to build a 'Purrfect Pets' API app, I will define the functional requirements using an Event-Driven Architecture (EDA) approach.
-We will focus on business entities and workflows relevant to a pet adoption scenario.
-Let's outline the necessary entities and their workflows.
+# Functional Requirements Document for 'Purrfect Pets' API App

+This document outlines the functional requirements for the 'Purrfect Pets' API app using an Event-Driven Architecture (EDA) approach.
+It focuses on the business entities and workflows relevant to a pet adoption scenario.

-### 1. Entity Definitions
+## 1. Entity Definitions
 ```
 Pet:
 - id: String (Unique identifier for each pet)